Table of Contents

 - Then with the debts written off, if at all the company emerges back from the ashes, it can produce a profitable product unburdened by R&D and certification expenses.

-It might sound funny but is nowhere an exaggerated claim.
+It might sound funny but is nowhere near an exaggerated claim.

 The entry barrier in airplane manufacturing business

 Two of the world’s leading plane makers – Boeing and Airbus – command 99% of the market space.
 With their strong government lobbying network and vast resources, they easily crush any new entrant trying to enter the aeroplane production space.
 Boeing got initial government thrust during WWII and has now grown into a megalomaniac.
 Airbus took birth in the 1970s with the combined support of France, Germany, and the UK.
 Given the enormous development cost of nearly $ 40 billion, it is not easy for any new player to rise against the tide.
 Today, both Boeing and Airbus have patented enough aviation technology, that just the licensing costs will crush the plane even before it starts flying.